You can learn more about the EML 2014 Resource Collection below, or you can view the videos and classroom documents for each day here.

 Laboratory classes are structured to make it possible for educators, policymakers, and education advocates to deeply engage in the close study of teaching practice, through examining a “live” instance of public teaching with others.
 The laboratory setting also allows for experimentation – to develop and test different instructional techniques and curricular approaches derived from earlier research as well as to inform ongoing research.
 These classes are not intended as examples of “how to teach,” but rather provide a context for studying teaching and learning.
 The University of Michigan School of Education has been hosting elementary mathematics laboratories each summer since 2003.
 More information about this program can be found on the Mathematics Laboratory page on the TeachingWorks website.

-The video and lesson artifacts from the program are intended to serve as a valuable resource for attendees of the EML 2014 working in a variety of settings to extend their learning and reflect on student growth.
-The following resources are currently available or will be available shortly after the conclusion of the EML.
+The video and lesson artifacts from the program are intended to serve as a valuable resource for professionals working in a variety of settings to extend their learning and reflect on student growth.
+The following resources are currently available in the collection.